Georgia Highlands College: Paulding Instructional Site

 The Paulding location in Dallas was opened in 2009.
 Administrative offices, classrooms, and the library are located in the Bagby building and the Winn building in the Dallas Town Square.
 Kennesaw State University and GHC have several active partnership programs available at the Paulding site, including degrees in Psychology, Elementary & Early Childhood Education, and Integrative Studies.

 In 2018, the University System of Georgia approved $4.1 million in funds to renovate the buildings at the Paulding site.
-The renovations will provide space for further course offerings, allowing more complete degrees at the Paulding site.
+The renovations were to provide space for further course offerings, allowing more complete degrees at the Paulding site.